Claim: Bill Clinton was the “first pardoned federal felon ever to serve as President of the U.S.”

-The story begins when eighteen-year-old Bill Clinton entered Georgetown University's School of Foreign Service in the fall of 1964.
-As required by law of all 18-year-old males, Clinton registered with the Selective Service System on 8 September 1964, and on 17 November 1964 he was assigned a 2-S (student deferment) classification by Garland County [Arkansas] Draft Board No. 26.
+The saga began when an eighteen-year-old Bill Clinton entered Georgetown University’s School of Foreign Service in the fall of 1964.
+As required by law of all 18-year-old males at the time, Clinton registered with the Selective Service System on

-In mid-1968 Clinton, who maintained that although he was not opposed to the military or war in general, he was morally opposed to the Vietnam War, began to seek ways of avoiding the draft.
-His first opportunity was provided through the political and social connections of his uncle, Raymond Clinton, and Henry Britt, a Hot Springs lawyer and former judge, who made arrangements with the commanding officer of the local Naval Reserve unit, Trice Ellis, to secure a billet for Clinton in the naval reserve:
+In mid-1968 Clinton, who maintained that although he was not opposed to the military or war in general he was morally opposed to the Vietnam War in particular, began to seek ways of avoiding the draft.
+His first opportunity was provided through the political and social connections of Raymond Clinton, his uncle, and Henry Britt, a Hot Springs lawyer and former judge, who made arrangements with the commanding officer of the local Naval Reserve unit, Trice Ellis, to secure a billet for Clinton in the naval reserve:

 Britt called draft board chairman Armstrong, his close friend, and asked him, as he later recalled, to “put Clinton’s draft notice in a drawer someplace and leave it for a while.
 Give the boy a chance.”
 This is apparently what Armstrong did for several months.
 Another member of the Garland County Draft Board, Robert Corrado, later remembered Armstrong holding back Clinton’s file and saying that they had to give him time to go to Oxford.